 What is an expense ratio?
-It is a fee that mutual fund companies subtract from your investments each year for their service.
+It is a fee that a mutual fund or ETF subtracts from your total investment each year for their service.
 Can that small fee have such a big impact on long-term investment performance?
-The answer is a resounding YES — high expense ratio could eat up to 50% of your gain — given enough time, high expense ratio mutual funds can cripple your investment growth potential.
+Is it better to invest in low cost index funds?
+The answer is a resounding YES because a high expense ratio could eat up a lot of your gain over the course of 30 years.

-So a high expense ratio can really hurt your investment performance; therefore, you should consider the expense ratio carefully when investing in mutual funds.
-Alternatively, individual stocks and ETFs may make sense if you can invest enough money to overcome the trade commissions.
+So a high expense ratio can really hurt your investment performance; therefore, you should consider the expense ratio carefully when investing in mutual funds and ETFs.

-Here are a few basic rules I follow for investing with mutual funds.
+Here are a few basic rules I follow for investing with mutual funds and ETFs.

 - Avoid funds that charge a transaction fee — i.e., charge you when you want to buy/sell shares.